webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 ==Beveling (feSpecularLighting)==

-Step through this example to see how to make existing graphics appear
-beveled:
+Using lighting effects to bevel graphics adds a greater sense of depth to the drop-shadow effect seen above.
+Step through this example to build the effect:

 <syntaxhighlight lang="xml">
 <filter id="bevel" filterUnits="userSpaceOnUse">